tataranovich/ai-dial-app-controller/README.md

 ### Create Image

-Builds a Docker image from the specified source code using Server-Sent Events (SSE).
+Builds a Docker image from the specified source code.

 **Request:**